Utah Sales Tax Calculator 2026

 What is Utah state sales tax rate in 2026

-This calculator models Utah state sales and use tax at 4.85% for general taxable transactions based on Utah State Tax Commission Publication 25.
+This calculator models Utah general state sales and use tax at 4.85% for taxable transactions, based on Utah State Tax Commission Publication 25 and current rate resources checked May 13, 2026.

 How is grocery food taxed in Utah in 2026